Stop making 7 dog socialization mistakes to protect your dog

 The challenge comes when the group at the dog park gets too big.
 The situation becomes unpredictable, and the chance of dogfights increases.
 You don’t want your puppy to get caught in the middle.

 Pack mentality can potentially turn dangerous.
 Consider how peer pressure can sway a “good” teenager into rogue behavior.
-The same thing can happen with dogs.
+The same thing can happen to dogs, hindering your puppy’s development and even causing injury.

 Thinking the dog park is the only place to socialize